Consumer Medicine Information

 - You are allergic to anagrelide or any of the other ingredients listed at the end of this leaflet.

-- Agrylin Capsules contains lactose and microcrystalline cellulose.
+- AGRYLIN contains lactose and microcrystalline cellulose.
 These may cause a problem in a small number of people who are sensitive to them.

 - You have severe liver problems.

 - The expiry date (EXP) printed on the bottle has passed.
 If you take AGRYLIN after the expiry date has passed, it may not work as well.